 BEA Report, figure 6.

 This is a case of two pilots unable to recognize a problem for what it was as it was unfolding, and of a third pilot who couldn't solve the problem in the limited time he had.
-But I don't agree that this situation is without a solution.
+I agree with Mr. Langewiesche, automation has made flying easier but it has also made pilots less able to deal with the unexpected.

 The days of pilots who are well schooled at dealing with all manner of things going wrong are coming to an end.
 That generation of pilots has long ago started retiring and pretty soon they will all be footnotes in history.
 You cannot train this kind of thing in a simulator, where the absent risk of real injury and death cannot be simulated.
-But we can, I think, train pilots to realize when things are not as they should be, and how to return a situation uncertain into a situation recognizable.
+But I think pilots can train themselves to remain calm in stressful situations.
+We can also train pilots to realize when things are not as they should be, and how to return a situation uncertain into a situation recognizable.

 • Date: 1 June 2009